$gg\rightarrow HH$ amplitude induced by bottom quarks at two-loop level: planar master integrals

 Therefore, we can obtain the analytical form of the boundary using the PSLQ algorithm\footnote{Common numbers(up to weight six) that appear in the calculation of Feynman integrals, such as $\ln2,\pi,\zeta(n),\text{Li}_n(1/2)$ and also the products of them, have been used in our case for planar diagrams.} if we know their numerical values precisely enough.
 Note that we cannot directly evaluate the master integrals at the boundary, since $x=0$ corresponds to $s=\infty$ which is problematic for numerical evaluations in many public codes.
 So the best choice is to subtract the contribution of MPLs from the full result at a physical point.
 In this paper $\tt{AMFlow}$ are used to calculate master integrals to a high precision and for MPLs we choose the C++ library $\tt{GiNaC}$~\cite{bauer2001introductionginacframeworksymbolic}.
 To conveniently identify the branch of MPLs, we require

 where $0^+$ is an infinitesimal imaginary part.

-Another point we have to emphasize is that usually what we get from the subtraction is correct only to certain degree of accuracy. $\tt{AMFlow}$ compute the original MI which equals the right side of Eq.~(\ref{eq:asyexp}) with $n_{max} = \infty$, while MPLs are obtained at fixed order of $\kappa$.
-In order to improve accuracy we employ two methods.
+Another point we have to emphasize is that usually what we get from the subtraction is correct only to a certain degree of accuracy. $\tt{AMFlow}$ compute the original MI which equals the right side of Eq.~(\ref{eq:asyexp}) with $n_{max} = \infty$, while MPLs are obtained at fixed order of $\kappa$.
+In order to improve the accuracy we employ two methods.
 The first one is making $\kappa$ as small as possible and the other is to increase the expansion order of $\kappa$.
 In real calculations we prioritize the first method by setting $\kappa=10^{-25}$ and demand that stable results within a precision of around 30 digits should be obtained by the PSLQ algorithm.
-Here we believe that the result is stable if it does depends on the digits of the numerical numbers which are use as an input for this algorithm.
+Here we believe that the result is stable if it does depends on the digits of the numerical numbers which are used as an input for this algorithm.